phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 avg(2, 3, 4, 5); // 3.5
 ```

-This is pretty useful, but it does seem a little verbose.
 To reduce this code a bit more we can look at substituting the use of the arguments array through [Rest parameter syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
-In this way, we can pass in any number of arguments into the function while keeping our code minimal.
 The **rest parameter operator** is used in function parameter lists with the format: **...variable** and it will include within that variable the entire list of uncaptured arguments that the function was called with.
 We will also replace the **for** loop with a **for...of** loop to return the values within our variable.

 ```javascript
 function avg(...args) {